Jay-Idrees/Azure-Architect-Technologies-for-Cloud-Cofiguation/readme.md

             - From the server manager dashboard click add roles and features
                 - Under server roles check `Remote Access`
                     - Under role services check `routing`, this will automatically check "DirectAccess and VPN".
 Then install
+                - Once the installation of remote access/routing services is complete, click the notification that confirms this and click `open the getting started wizard`